ShubhamHawaldar/Web-Development/Communication/Long Polling/README.md

 # Long Polling

-- Single long lived connection
+- Single long lived (http) connection
 - Connection is open until you get new data / timeout
 - Cons : Large no. of connection more the load on server